Haleakala Elopement Photographer

 I’ll always be the first to say you can wear whatever you want when you elope.
 But I do have some tips and guidance!
 These islands are HOT and if you’re eloping near the beach, choose lighter fabrics for your garments.
 Linen and cotton shirts and pants are excellent options, and don’t feel obligated to wear a suit or even a jacket.
 For those wearing dresses, light lace and sleek lightweight silk will be your best friends.
 If you’re eloping near lava rock or at the summit, be careful of fabrics that snag easily – if you’re worried about such things – like bell sleeves or lots of layers of tulle.
 View my full What to Wear guide here.

-Do we have to hike to have a Haleakala Elopement?
+Do we have to hike elope on Maui?

 Hell no!
 While many couples choose to include their love of hiking on their elopement day, plenty don’t!
 You can drive right up to many of the elopement locations in Maui and at the summit district of Haleakala National Park.
 I welcome all fitness levels and I plan elopement days that reflect what you two love doing together – not what instagram might make you think you “have” to do.

-Ready to get the map & start planning your Haleakala elopement photography with me?
+Ready to get your Haleakala Elopement on?
 Contact me!

 See my other Hawaiian Island guides for more: